Scottish Western Highlands for avens and parnassia

 North York Moors for wild daffodils

 Every Spring, the 'daffodil dale' of Farndale attracts visitors in the know who visit this lovely part of the North York Moors National Park for a riotous display of wild daffodils.
-HF Holidays have a base not far away in famous Whitby and offer guided walks there to coincide with this amazing spectacle.

 Best time to see: late March